denizen-star/eplanner/docs/user-guides/PACER_INSTRUCTIONS.md

 📱 **Quick Guide: Creating a Run**

-1️⃣ Go to "Coordinate a Run" page
+1️⃣ Go to "Coordinate an Event" page
 2️⃣ Fill in:
    • Your name (Pacer Name)
    • Date & time